jillesca/CLEUR-DEVNET-3707/README.md

 - Repeated alarms are suppresed by Grafana, this is controlled by [the grafana policy file,](grafana/config/policies.yaml)
   - If you are testing continously, run `./build_run_grafana.sh` to destroy and create the container.
   - Not an ideal scenario, but wasn't able to find a proper solution on the time given.
+- From time to time, the answers from the LLM are lost and not sent to webex.
+You can find them on the terminal output.
+- This is the second iteration of this exercise.
+The first one was [presented at Cisco Impact 2023](https://github.com/jillesca/open_telemetry_network_impact)